SaiCharanMahadevan/CalorieTrackerBot/README.md

 *   **Config not found:** Verify `BOT_CONFIG_PATH` environment variable (if used) points to the correct location, or that `bot_configs.json` exists at the project root/container path.
 Check file permissions.
 *   **Webhook errors:** Check the output of `./scripts/run_local.sh` or your manual `curl` commands when setting webhooks.
 Ensure the ngrok/Render URL is correct and reachable.
 *   **Docker errors:** Check `docker compose logs` for build or runtime errors.

+# Calorie Tracker Bot Templates

+This directory contains template files for setting up your Google Sheet to work with the Calorie Tracker Bot:

+1. `template_sheet_schema.md` - Detailed documentation of the required Google Sheets structure, including:
+   - Column specifications and data types
+   - Setup instructions
+   - Configuration steps
+   - Tips and troubleshooting

+2. `template_sheet.csv` - A CSV file that you can import into Google Sheets to quickly create a properly formatted sheet:
+   - Contains all required column headers
+   - Includes an example row showing correct data formats
+   - Can be imported directly into Google Sheets

+## Quick Start

+1. Create a new Google Sheet
+2. Go to File > Import > Upload > Select `template_sheet.csv`
+3. Choose "Replace current sheet" when importing
+4. Name your worksheet "Daily Tracking" (or update the config to match your chosen name)
+5. Share the sheet with your bot's service account email
+6. Copy the Google Sheet ID from the URL
+7. Update your bot's configuration with the Sheet ID

+## Detailed Setup

+For complete setup instructions and schema details, please refer to `template_sheet_schema.md`.